dotnet/runtime/docs/coreclr/building/debugging-instructions.md

 It is also possible to debug .NET Core crash dumps using lldb and SOS.
 In order to do this, you need all of the following:

 - The crash dump file.
 We have a service called "Dumpling" which collects, uploads, and archives crash dump files during all of our CI jobs and official builds.
-- On Linux, there is an utility called `createdump` (see [doc](https://github.com/dotnet/coreclr/blob/master/Documentation/botr/xplat-minidump-generation.md "doc")) that can be setup to generate core dumps when a managed app throws an unhandled exception or faults.
+- On Linux, there is an utility called `createdump` (see [doc](https://github.com/dotnet/coreclr/blob/master/Documentation/botr/xplat-minidump-generation.md#configurationpolicy)) that can be setup to generate core dumps when a managed app throws an unhandled exception or faults.
 - To get matching runtime and symbol binaries for the core dump use the symbol downloader CLI extension:
   - Install the [.NET Core 2.1 SDK](https://www.microsoft.com/net/download/).
   - Install the symbol downloader extension: `dotnet tool install -g dotnet-symbol`.
+Make sure you are not in any project directory with a NuGet.Config that doesn't include nuget.org as a source.
   - Run `dotnet symbol coredump` to download the runtime binaries and symbols.
   - Check out the coreclr and corefx repositories at the appropriate commit for the appropriate source.
-  - For more details see: [dotnet-symbol](https://github.com/dotnet/symstore/blob/master/src/dotnet-symbol/README.md).
+  - For further information see: [dotnet-symbol](https://github.com/dotnet/symstore/blob/master/src/dotnet-symbol/README.md).
 - lldb version 3.9.
 The SOS plugin (i.e. libsosplugin.so) provided is now built for lldb 3.9.
 In order to install lldb 3.9 just run the following commands:
 ```
 ~$ echo "deb http://llvm.org/apt/trusty/ llvm-toolchain-trusty-3.9 main" | sudo tee /etc/apt/sources.list.d/llvm.list